-In order to grow, molds prefer warm temperatures 70-90°F but can grow in lower temperatures—even down to freezing, and higher temperatures—even up to boilers.
+In order to grow, molds prefer warm temperatures 70-90°F but can grow in lower temperatures—even down to freezing, and higher temperatures—even in boilers.
 In an office environment, the 70-90°F is the temperature range of most molds found in an office environment.
-The final element for mold growth is moisture/humidity.
+The final element needed for mold growth is moisture/humidity.
 The optimal range is about 60-90% relative humidity is ideal for mold to grow.

 Humidity control in an office building is generally the best way to minimize or control mold/mildew.